Anthony Cerulli

 Research Interests

-My research has been supported by fellowships and grants from the Guggenheim Memorial Foundation; Kluge Center; National Endowment for the Humanities; American Council of Learned Societies; Institut d’études avancées de Paris; European Institutes for Advanced Studies; Library of Congress Asian Division; and Fulbright-Hays.
-I have been Directeur d’études invité at the École des hautes études en sciences sociales in Paris, and currently I am editor of India Review; associate editor of Asian Medicine; and on the editorial boards of two book series: “Global Histories of Premodern Health and Disease” (Edinburgh UP) and “Ancient Cultures of Knowledges and Sciences” (Mohr Siebeck).
+Anthony’s research has been supported by awards from the Guggenheim Foundation; Kluge Center; National Endowment for the Humanities; American Council of Learned Societies; Institut d’études avancées de Paris; European Institutes for Advanced Studies; Library of Congress (Asian Division); and Fulbright-Hays.
+He has been Directeur d’études invité at the École des hautes études en sciences sociales in Paris and Scholar-in-Residence at the Rochester Zen Center.
+Since 2009, he has been Editor of India Review, and he also currently serves on the editorial boards of two book series: “Global Histories of Premodern Health and Disease” (Edinburgh UP) and “Ancient Cultures of Knowledges and Sciences” (Mohr Siebeck).

 PUBLICATIONS & EXHIBITIONS